Guide Dogs for the Blind Puppy Raising | Guide Dogs for the Blind Skip to main content

 A puppy raising community field representative walking with a puppy raiser and guide dog puppy.
 A puppy raising community field representative walking with a puppy raiser and guide dog puppy.

-All puppy raisers belong to one of our puppy raising clubs, located in these 10 states: Arizona, California, Colorado, Idaho, Nevada, New Mexico, Oregon, Texas, Utah, and Washington.
-Puppy raisers are required to attend club meetings before and during the puppy's time in your home.
-Led by volunteers and overseen by GDB field staff members, clubs meet regularly to work on training techniques, exchange ideas and information, participate in socialization outings, and club events.
+Puppy raising volunteers belong to one of our puppy raising clubs, located in these 9 states: Arizona, California, Colorado, Idaho, Nevada, Oregon, Texas, Utah, and Washington.
+Puppy raising volunteers are encouraged to attend club activities before and during the puppy's time in your home.
+Led by volunteer leaders and overseen by GDB field staff members, clubs meet regularly to work on training techniques, exchange ideas and information, participate in socialization outings, and club events.

-Although becoming a puppy raiser is a serious commitment, you don't have to do it alone!
-As the leading guide dog school in North America, we’ll assign you a regional Puppy Raising Field Manager to ensure your house is puppy ready, make an occasional visit, and provide all the support you and other club members need along the way!
+Although becoming a volunteer puppy raiser is a commitment, you won't do it alone.
+As the leading guide dog school in North America, you will have the support of a professional regional Puppy Raising Field Manager providing you with all the expertise and insights you will need along the way, both in-person and virtually.

 Eager to get started?